 Types of Glaucoma

 A complete eye examination can detect glaucoma in its early stages.
-This should include checking the eye pressure, observing the optic nerve, and other possible testing such as visual fields or OCT.
+This should include checking the eye pressure, observing the optic nerve, and another possible testing such as visual fields or OCT.

 - Severe headache on the side of the involved eye.